ibrahimvid/twitter_us_airline_sentiment/README.md

 # Twitter US Airline Sentiment Datalake Project

-This weekend‐MVP showcases an end-to-end data pipeline using:
+An end-to-end data pipeline for processing and analyzing US airline sentiment using:
 - Apache Airflow for orchestration
 - PySpark for ETL and Apache Iceberg for table management
 - MinIO as an S3-compatible data lake storage